smycynek/baby-shape-swipe/README.md

 * App Store: Coming soon!

 ## Privacy policy for iOS AppStore
-* No data in Baby Shape Swipe is collected or stored locally or on the cloud.
+* No personal data from Baby Shape Swipe is collected or stored locally or remotely.

 ## Basics